ryanburnette/compose_url/README.md

 # compose_url

-**compose_url** is a Ruby class that helps you compose a URL string without all the fuss.
+**compose_url** is a Ruby class that abstracts away the details composing a URL with query paramters.

 ## Usage